derek-watson14/SoccerLogisticRegression/README.md

 This project aims to use regression and football statistics to predict where teams will finish the season.

-Please see `part3.ipynb` or `part3.pdf` for a full overview of the project.
+Please see `final_notebook.ipynb` or `final_notebook.pdf` for a full overview of the project.
 That is the final report from the project in two file formats.

 Data and webscrapers are in the `data-retrieval` folder.